sudoRicheek/Image-Enhancer/README.md

 Well, let's talk about it in upcoming updates :wink:

+* As of now, we just have a new PopUp Window when you click the upscaled image.
+So you can now look/review the upscaled image closely before saving it !

 ## How To Run ?
 (I'll deploy this soon, but for now...)

 * Clone this repo :